 I’ve learned from my experience as a public defender that some offenders commit crimes as much out of ignorance or carelessness as from outright criminal intention; others, out of a failure to appreciate the seriousness of the criminal activity; and still others, out of an expectation that the criminal conduct will not be discovered.
 These kinds of offenders, once apprehended, will sometimes benefit from a second chance.

-Another area where we can have a strong consensus among all stakeholders is to do a better job of aiding a successful reentry into society after incarceration.
+Another area of promise, that has strong consensus among all stakeholders, is to do a better job of aiding a successful reentry into society after incarceration.
 There is much that can be done in terms of assisting with employment, housing, and re-education of former offenders, as well as directing them to opportunities, resources and support available to them through nonprofits.

 In 2008 the legislature passed the “Safe Communities Act,” sponsored by then-Senator John Huppenthal.
 Although many tough-on-crime legislators opposed this measure, it has proven to be very successful, saving the state approximately $36 million in averted prison costs in the two-year period from 2008-2010, while reducing recidivism by 28% in that same time period.